olegleyz/traffic-light-classification/README.md

 In order to slightly balance dataset, some images (manually chosen) were augmented.

 ## Neural Network Model
-"Simple transfer learning with MobileNets model" example from Tensorflow was used to re-train our model.
+"Simple transfer learning with MobileNet model" example from TensorFlow was used to re-train our model.
-We took a MobileNets model, pre-trained on the ImageNet images, and trained a new set of fully connected layers with dropout, which can recognize our traffic light classes of images.
-Model works with the image's dimension 224x224x3, the top layer receives as input a 1001-dimensional for for each image.
+We started with a MobileNet model pre-trained on the ImageNet images, and trained a new set of fully-connected layers with dropout, which can recognize our traffic light classes of images.
+The model works with the image dimensions 224x224x3.
+The top fc layer receives as input a 1001-dimension feature vector for each image.
 ![](model/mobilenets.png)

 MobileNets are neural networks constructed for the purpose of running very efficiently (high FPS, low memory footprint) on mobile and embedded devices.
 MobileNets achieve this with 3 techniques: